Runner maps out heart-shaped GPS tribute

 Mr Rae had planned to stop off at Manchester Arena at 22:31 to mark the exact time of the bombing, but said he "miscalculated" the route and arrived at at 23:30.

 "It was very poignant.
-When I got there we had a moment of reflexion," he said.
+When I got there we had a moment of reflection," he said.

 "I've got some ultra marathons coming up but nothing else like this, as I don't think I would be able to top it."